Europe shares mixed as buoyant results offset China woes

 By Alistair Smout and Lionel Laurent

-trade in Asia and a fall in commodities prices driven by worries
+impact of weak trade in Asia and a fall in commodities prices

 Britain's FTSE underperformed, down 0.4 percent as